Phase Separation Induced by Density-Dependent Hopping Terms

 In Fig.1 we show the results for the compressibility, $\partial n/\partial \mu$, for several choices of $T$.
 We take the parameters $J=1$, $t/J=2.5$, $t'/t= \pm 0.3$.
+The $t'$ term is introduced to change the Fermi surface and to examine its effect.
 In the case of $t'/t = 0.3$, the compressibility is positive for $\delta \gtrsim 0.1$, i.e., the region relatively away from half filling, and the homogeneous state is stable here.
 The compressibility diverges at the transition point $\delta \sim 0.1$, and becomes negative near half-filling.
 Thus the homogeneous state is not stable in this region and the phase separation occurs.
-In numerical calculations, if we take $\delta$ as an input parameter we may get a spurious solution, but the compressibility diverges (or becomes negative).
+In numerical calculations, if we take $\delta$ as an input parameter a spurious solution may be obtained, but the compressibility diverges (or becomes negative).
 When the resultant $\mu$ is taken as an input parameter, we cannot obtain the original value of $\delta$, since multiple values of $\delta$ corresponds to a single value of $\mu$.
 In the case of $t'/t = -0.3$, the compressibility is always finite and positive in the region studied and so the homogeneous state is stable.
 This means that the occurence of phase separation depends on the band structure, in other words, the shape of the Fermi surface.
+In Ref.13, the PS region also appears for negative $t'$ cases.
+The reason for the difference is that the Hamiltonian in Ref.13 includes the term $-J\sum_{\langle j,l \rangle}n_jn_l/4$, which is an attractive interaction between nearest-neighbor sites, and it will help to induce (enhance) the PS state.
+(Actually if we include this term in $H$, phase separated states occur for $t'/t = -0.3$ near $\delta=0$.)